 Good socks are also a game-changer on the Coast to Coast.
 We love merino wool socks like these for their comfort, breathability, and anti-stink qualities.

-If you’re blister-prone, consider trying toe socks, sock liners, and/or body glide.
+If you’re blister-prone, consider trying toe socks, sock liners, and/or Body Glide.

 Good Waterproofs